frederik-andersen/micropython-ePaperWeatherStation/README.md

    - "Sist oppdatert" -> "Last update"

 5. **Upload the Code to Pico W**:
-Use a tool like Thonny or rshell to upload the code to your Raspberry Pi Pico 2 W.
+- Use a tool like Thonny or rshell to upload the code to your Raspberry Pi Pico 2 W.
+- Do not upload the screenshots and flask_api.

 ### Usage
 1. **Power On the Pico W**: